Ravi0Sharma/Headwave-tv-control/README.md

 ```

 Press Space to save a detected hand and `q` to finish.
 Record each gesture from
-different angles, distances, and lighting conditions.
+different angles, distances and lighting conditions.
 At least 20 samples are
 required for each label.

 #### Hand landmark table